 If you already have lower back pain, start slow on stair climbers, as pushing yourself too hard could lead to injury.

+Should you use weights on a stair climber?
+It’s not recommended.
+Stair climbers use your body weight to provide resistance as you exercise.
+Although added weights can make your workout more intense, they come with an added safety risk.
 If you use weights, you won’t be able to hold on to the bars, increasing the risk that you slip and fall.
 If you choose to use weights, exercise at a moderate pace where you feel comfortable not using the bars for support.

+Do stair climbers improve muscle tone?
+Stair climbers have a moving tread that simulates the motion of going upstairs, giving you a full cardio and leg workout.
 By using your own body weight, stair climbers work out most of the major muscle groups in your legs, increasing strength and improving muscle tone.

-Studies have shown that a combination of resistance training and cardio exercise is best for overall health.
+How do stair masters save you time?
 Stair climbers give you a full workout in one exercise machine, saving you time.

-They also put less strain on your knees than running, which can prevent your joints from wearing out with repeated exercise.
+Are stair climbers safer than real stairs?
 They are safer than climbing real stairs, as there is a lower risk of falling, and you won’t have to go down the stairs, which is when most accidents occur.